LucasRr/deep_learning_playground/README.md

-This repo is meant to be a playground to test various deep learning models or architectures on the MNIST dataset, implemented in Pytorch.
+This repo is meant to be a playground to implement and benchmark various deep learning models, in Pytorch.
 For example, we test various MLP or CNN-based architectures, different regularization strategies and optimizers, and test the robustness of some models against noise or translations.
 We evaluate on various applications such as classification, denoising or compression.

 Example projects: